top of page

 Their questions can serve as an early-warning system.
 If they are questioning product changes, they may be seeing signs of the creeping-feature issue discussed above.
 Remember, they are coming in fresh each month and are probably seeing a different perspective of the company and team progress than you are.
 You may be too close to the trees to see the forest, as they say, so listen carefully to their questions and realize that there just may be some wisdom in their thoughts.

-Summarizing What It Means to Be a Startup CEO
+What Does It Mean to Be a Startup CEO?

 1. Believing in your team and trusting their expertise, as well as trusting yourself for hiring them into their position in the first place.